Doulaing The Doula Certification

 - Attend six births where you provide labor support; write/video a birth story summarizing what happened

-- Provide positive parent feedback forms and nurse/midwife Observation Sheets from four of the six births
+- Provide positive parent feedback forms and nurse/midwife Observation Sheets from six births

 - Reflect on what you learned at the births by filling out six Reflection Sheets